r0f1s/MongoCSVListener/README.txt

+This is designed for Linux/Unix systems.
+It monitors the installation directory for files with a '.csv' and inserts them into a mongoDB database called "listener" with the collection name that matches the file, without the extension.

 To compile, first make sure you have the inotify headers and that they're in the correct location: sudo mv inotify.h /usr/include/sys/ sudo mv inotify-syscalls.h /usr/include/sys/